 I see a future where we have the courage and the faith to become “Blue Ocean” strategic thinkers.
 Meaning, to not just set sail for strategic opportunities because that’s where many other boats are sailing.
 Instead we steer our boat to places where the fishing is still very good, but others are not focusing on!

 A future where we set sail for “blue ocean” opportunities where we become a leader in growing missionary disciples through our theology program, in being a leader in fostering students’ passions for music studies, and in being a leader in the visual arts, as well.

 A college education remains the key to opening the doors of possibility to a bright economic future for families.
 Our College was an early leader in developing accelerated degree programs to help many, many people earn a college degree that wouldn’t have achieved that milestone otherwise.

-I see a future where Silver Lake College of the Holy Family is once again a pioneer in implementing innovative ways to utilize technology and partner with organizations to offer customized win-win educational programs.
+I see a future where Holy Family College is once again a pioneer in implementing innovative ways to utilize technology and partner with organizations to offer customized win-win educational programs.

 A future where we are helping serve our region by continuously enrolling 1,000 working adults to finish their college degree.

 A future where we enroll 1,000 students in top-notch master degrees taking them beyond the bachelor’s degree to even deeper and broader skill sets needed by today’s leaders.